dentarg/auth0-blog/_posts/2017-03-13-integrating-realm-database-in-an-android-application.markdown

     private final LockCallback mCallback = new AuthenticationCallback() {
         @Override
         public void onAuthentication(Credentials credentials) {
-            Toast.makeText(getApplicationContext(), "Log In - Success", Toast.LENGTH_SHORT).show();
+            Toast.makeText(LoginActivity.this, "Log In - Success", Toast.LENGTH_SHORT).show();
-            CredentialsManager.saveCredentials(getApplicationContext(), credentials);
+            CredentialsManager.saveCredentials(LoginActivity.this, credentials);
             startActivity(new Intent(LoginActivity.this, TaskListActivity.class));
             finish();
         }

         @Override
         public void onCanceled() {
-            Toast.makeText(getApplicationContext(), "Log In - Cancelled", Toast.LENGTH_SHORT).show();
+            Toast.makeText(LoginActivity.this, "Log In - Cancelled", Toast.LENGTH_SHORT).show();
         }

         @Override
         public void onError(LockException error) {
-            Toast.makeText(getApplicationContext(), "Log In - Error Occurred", Toast.LENGTH_SHORT).show();
+            Toast.makeText(LoginActivity.this, "Log In - Error Occurred", Toast.LENGTH_SHORT).show();
         }
     };
 }
 ```

 Before launching Lock we need to first ask for the `offline_access` scope in order to get a valid `refresh_token` in the response.

-We then check for a saved `idToken`.
+We then check for a saved `accessToken`.
 If there is none, the Lock widget is launched and the user can log in.
 When they log in, the `onAuthentication()` callback will be called and their credentials saved.

-If an `idToken` is found on application launch, we check whether it’s still valid.
+If an `accessToken` is found on application launch, we check whether it’s still valid.
 To do this, we fetch the user profile with the `AuthenticationAPI`.
 If this call succeeds, we launch the `TaskListActivity`.

-How you deal with a non-valid `idToken` is up to you.
+How you deal with a non-valid token is up to you.
 You will normally choose between two scenarios.
-You can either ask users to re-enter their credentials or use the `refreshToken` to get a new valid `idToken`.
+You can either ask users to re-enter their credentials or use the `refreshToken` to get a new valid one.
 In our app, we ask the user to log in again (in the `onFailure()` callback).

 Run the app and you'll be able to remain logged in when you exit the app.